 Course Code: CHC43015Certificate IV in Ageing Support

 Further your career in the Senior Care industry with a Certificate IV in Ageing Support, where job openings over the next five years are expected to be greater than 50,000.
-With this Certificate under your belt, you will be able to complete specialised tasks and functions in aged services; either in residential, home or community based environments.
+With this Certificate under your belt, you will be able to complete specialised tasks and functions in aged services; either in residential, home or community-based environments.
 You will learn how to facilitate the empowerment of older people, provide support to people living with dementia, deliver care services using a palliative approach and so much more.
 You can then choose to further your career with a Diploma of Community Services.

 Learning MethodClassroom / Traineeship / Work-based

-To achieve a CHC43015 Certificate IV in Ageing Support, total of 18 units of competency must be completed (15 core units and 3 elective units).
+To achieve a CHC43015 Certificate IV in Ageing Support, a total of 18 units of competency must be completed (15 core units and 3 elective units).

-Students must undertake a minimum of 120 logged working hours within an Approved Service which will allow you complete a range of applicable work tasks.
+Students must undertake a minimum of 120 logged working hours within an Approved Service which will allow you to complete a range of applicable work tasks.

 If students are not currently working for a suitable facility, students are encouraged to locate their own work placement locations.
 Kirana staff are able to assist if you have any difficulties.

 Students will be provided a Practicum Booklet that will detail the tasks to be completed and log the work placement hours.

 The Trainer/ Assessor will visit each student in the workplace to assess the skills required in this qualification.

 After achieving Certificate IV in Ageing Support qualification, students may choose to study the following qualification: